 Witness branches compete for light.
 Drop them when too little is available.
 Evolve your trees into airy branching structures…

-If a tree would hold on to every branch it grew, it would soon become a thick green ball that would collapse under its own weight.
+If a tree held on to every branch it grew, it would soon become a thick green ball that would collapse under its own weight.
 To escape this horrible fate, it drops all but the most successful branches.
 Dropping branches keeps the tree airy and allows light into the crown.
-This the exact opposite to space colonization and yields far more natural results at the cost of more calculation time – but staying true to nature.
+This is the exact opposite to space colonization and yields far more natural results at the cost of more calculation time – but staying true to nature.